 Getting Tested in Olomouc

 People living in Olomouc can get tested in one of the two hospitals that are there.
 The first hospital when this is possible is the University Hospital Olomouc.
-Before getting tested, it is necessary to register via an online form.
+Before getting tested, it is necessary to register via an online form (UPDATED on January4: link removed – website not found).
 Self-payers can come for the testing from Monday to Friday (from 11:00 AM to the afternoon and from 0:30 PM to 3:00 PM) and on Saturday (from 8:00 AM to the afternoon).
 The total price for the test is 2 006 CZK and test results are usually sent within 24 hours from the testing.

 The other hospital in Olomouc, where it is possible to get tested, is Vojenská nemocnice Olomouc (VNOL for short).
 It is necessary to register for the testing via an online form.
 Self-payers can come from Monday to Friday between 7:30 AM and 10:55 AM or on Monday from 8:00 to 11:55.
 People coming with a request form from their doctor can get tested from Monday to Friday between 11:00 AM and 14:25 PM.
 The total price for the test is 2 006 CZK.